WordPress/test-handbook/test-reports/patch-testing.md

 or
 Add as Attachment
 ```

+If already provided in the ticket, Testing Instructions do not need to be duplicated in the Test Report.

 ## Feature or Enhancement Patch Report Template
 Here is an example Test Report starter template, which can be copied and pasted directly into a text editor to prepare the report, and then added to Trac as a comment.